 #4: Fortified breakfast cereals

-You’d be surprised to know that fortified breakfast cereals can actually be a great vitamin B12 rich food.
+You’d be surprised to know that fortified foods like breakfast cereals can actually be a great vitamin B12 rich food.
 They provide about 0.6 mg per 1 serving, but it really depends on the brand, so be sure to read the nutrition label.

 #5: Cheddar cheese